 Trinity has been a Jubilee Ministry community since 1982.
-The Episcopal Church (churchwide) grants this special designation to parishes with particular focus and energy devoted to outreach.
-Over the years, Trinity has dedicated a portion of its assets, both human and financial to serve the needs of those less fortunate.
-Some programs no longer exist; others were “birthed” at Trinity and now function independently; some are short-term; new ones continue to be born of Trinity ideas, inspired by the Holy Spirit.
+The Episcopal Church grants this special designation to parishes with particular focus and energy devoted to outreach.
+Over the years, Trinity has dedicated a portion of its assets, both human and financial, to serve the needs of those less fortunate.
+Some programs are short-term, and others birthed at Trinity have become community institutions.
+New ministries continue to be born of Trinity ideas, inspired by the Holy Spirit.

 laundry love muscatine

 Laundry Love ministry provides the quarters and laundry products to individuals and families who cannot afford the cost of doing laundry.
 Participants receive vouchers from community partner agencies and show up at a local laundromat with their dirty laundry at least once a month.
 They are met with friendly faces and a helping hand.
 They walk out with clean clothes and a restored sense of dignity and worth.

 Volunteers from Trinity and the Muscatine community serve at Laundry Love, providing quarters, adding fabric softener, helping sort and fold, and offering fellowship.
 Financial donations as well as laundry products, soap, and socks can made through the Community Foundation of Greater Muscatine, a 501(c)(3) nonprofit.